-Croup is a viral infection of the vocal cords and the trachea (windpipe).
-The infection results in the swelling and narrowing of the upper airway, making it difficult for air to pass through.
-It is characterized by harsh, barking cough, hoarseness, and high-pitched noise when breathing in (1).
+Croup in kids occurs due to a viral infection in the vocal cords and the trachea (windpipe).
+The infection causes swelling and narrowing of the upper airway, making it difficult for air to pass through.
+It is characterized by a harsh, barking cough, hoarseness, and high-pitched noise while breathing in (1).

-Croup infection usually affects young children.
-The symptoms are generally mild and can be treated at home.
-However, severe and prolonged croup infections can cause breathing difficulties in children and sometimes warrant hospitalization (1) (2).
+Croup infection usually affects young children, and the symptoms are generally mild and can be treated at home.
+However, severe and prolonged croup infections may cause breathing difficulties and warrant hospitalization (1) (2).

 What Causes Croup In Children?

-Croup is commonly caused by the human parainfluenza virus (types 1 and 3).
-However, influenza A and B viruses, respiratory syncytial virus, rhinovirus, coronavirus, human metapneumovirus, and adenovirus may also cause croup infection.
+Croup is commonly caused by the human parainfluenza virusiXCauses upper and lower respiratory infections in children and adults, such as colds, pneumonia, and bronchitis. (types 1 and 3).
+However, influenza A and B viruses, respiratory syncytial virusiXMostly causes mild respiratory infections such as the common cold in otherwise healthy children. , rhinovirus, coronavirus, human metapneumovirusiXCauses upper and lower respiratory infections in children, older adults, and those with weak immune systems , and adenovirus may also cause croup infection.

 Viral croup is the second most common cause of respiratory distress in children below ten years, and the viral infection affects boys more than girls (3).